 Operated under a United States Forest Service Special-Use Permit it has transformed into a popular bike route for people of all ages and abilities and offers shuttle service and trail sweeps to ensure the safety of its riders.
 The Rails-to-Trails Conservancy, a nonprofit organization with a mission to transform unused rail corridors into rail trails around the country, has named it a Hall of Fame Trail for its beauty, geography, and unique features- including the notorious Taft Tunnel we were currently passing through.

-Traveling The Hiawatha Trail With Kids
+Biking The Hiawatha Trail With Kids

 With my attention focused on the faint light before me, I almost didn’t notice how silent the children had become.

 Are you okay back there?
 I called.